bqrm/LatexTemplate/figure/readme.md

 # figure folder

-all figures should be put here

-figures in png format prefered
+all figures should be put here, figures in png format prefered